 Another option for tuning your bongo drums is to use an app specifically for tuning drums.

-DrumtunePro (Android) (iPhone) is one such app that is made for tuning drumkits.
+DrumtunePro (Android) is one such app that is made for tuning drumkits.
 The bongo is a particularly high-pitched drum so some say that they have to strike the bongo multiple times to get the tone to register–this can help save some time and guesswork.
+(Unfortunately as of this writing, the iPhone version of this app does not support accurate tuning of bongo and conga drums.)
+Check back later in 2022-2023 as the developer of the app is working on an iPhone version that supports conga and bongo drums.

 What’s the Proper Interval Between the Macho and Hembra?